timspro/react-node-cloud-template/README.md

 Otherwise, the files should be the same as what would be produced by this version of create-react-app.

+create-react-app and the production server run on the port specified by the PORT environment variable or 3000 if unspecified.

 ## Node Server

 The Node server runs on port 8081.
 This can be changed by changing `react-node-template/package.json` on two lines.